UPPMAX/UPPMAX-documentation/docs/cluster_guides/start_interactive_node.md

 tags:
   - start
   - interactive
-  - node
+  - session
 ---

-# Starting an interactive node
+# Starting an interactive session

 ![Logged in to Bianca via a terminal](./img/login_bianca_via_terminal_terminal_462_x_202.png)

-Below we describe the general ideas of using an interactive node:
+Below we describe the general ideas of using an interactive session:

 - [the types of nodes](#types-of-nodes)
 - [When to use an interactive node](#when-to-use-an-interactive-node)